 In Spring 2016 high school students volunteered to assist teachers to support low achievers with differentiated instruction.
 Students were asked to create educational activities to assist young students using materials such as books, songs and games and to help meet classroom challenges such as dealing with hyper active or weak students.
 This project encouraged our volunteers to participate in a new activity, learn new skills, take on a leadership role and create solutions.

-Grade 9-12 students will begin participation in the Model United Nations (MUN), an extracurricular activity in many schools and universities where students assume the roles of countries and organizations represented in the United Nations in specific committees and debate about issues concerning the world.
+Acadmic Year 2018-19 saw the launch of our Al Faris Model United Nations (MUN) for students in Grades 9-12.
+MUN is a globally recognized extracurricular activity in many schools and universities where students assume the roles of countries and organizations represented in the United Nations in specific committees and debate about global issues.
 The aims of an MUN conference are to encourage debate and sharing of views among students from different schools and of different ethnicities.
 We’re excited about this opportunity for our students to gain an in-depth knowledge of global issues and practice their critical thinking and communication skills as well as develop an open-minded attitude.